 When you cut a strip off the rootstock and a strip off the scion and sandwich the flat, exposed sides together, that’s the side-veneer graft in a nutshell.
 It works on conifers while most other grafts won’t.

 Why You Might Use a Side-Veneer Graft

 What can you do if you want more of them?
 You can’t go out and buy more if you don’t know what it is, but you could buy young maple trees in pots and graft cuttings from your beloved specimen onto the new purchases, which you’d use as rootstocks.

 Since you are making just two long straight cuts with the grain of the wood and two small cuts across the grain, this is one of the technically easier grafts to make.
-Four cuts and tight binding is all that is needed, though of course cut straightness and good matching of all exposed faces will be rewarded with better success.
+Four cuts and tight binding are all that is needed, though of course cut straightness and good matching of all exposed faces will be rewarded with better success.